alexander-ekpootu/WikiTracerWeb/README.md

 jQuery
 # How to run locally
 Clone this repository.
-Install the required packages listed in requirements.txt.
+Install the required packages.
-Run the Flask application by executing the Backend.py file in your terminal.
+Run the Flask application by executing the Backend.py file in your terminal, you will have to change some paths to match your local setup.
 Open your web browser and navigate to http://localhost:5001.
 Enter the start URL and end URL for the Wikipedia articles you want to find a path between, and click the "Find Path" button.